spqdeusto1516/SPQ07/README.md

-This repository has move to <https://github.com/asier-gutierrez/pasapalabra>
+This repository has moved to <https://github.com/asier-gutierrez/pasapalabra>